mkuthan/mkuthan.github.io/source/_posts/2015-01-29-spark-kafka-integration2.markdown

 }
 ```

-The method is not very complex but there are a few important elements,
+The method is not very complex but there are a few important elements
-important if you don't want to lose processing results and if you need back pressure mechanism:
+if you don't want to lose processing results and if you need back pressure mechanism:

 * Method `sendToKafka()` should fail fast if record could not be sent to Kafka.
 Don't worry Spark will execute failed task again.
-* Method `sendToKafka()` should block Spark processing to implement back pressure properly if Kafka producer slows down.
+* Method `sendToKafka()` should block Spark processing if Kafka producer slows down.
-* Method `sendToKafka()` should flush records buffered by Kafka producer explicitly to avoid data loss.
+* Method `sendToKafka()` should flush records buffered by Kafka producer explicitly, to avoid data loss.
 * Kafka producer needs to be reused by Spark executor to avoid connection to Kafka overhead.
-* Kafka producer needs to be explicitly closed when Spark shutdowns executors to avoid data loss (see: `KafkaProducerFactory` class for more details).
+* Kafka producer needs to be explicitly closed when Spark shutdowns executors to avoid data loss.

 ## Summary